Tharakakalluri/TillDiscountCalculator/Readme.md

-# TILL Discount Calculator
+# Till Discount Calculator

 ## Overview

-This is a TILL Discount Calculator that calculates discounts for different types of items based on supermarket promotions, including clearance discounts.
+This is a Till Discount Calculator that calculates discounts for different types of items based on supermarket promotions, including clearance discounts.
 The system is built using Java and follows Object-Oriented Design principles.

 ## Discount Rules